OPM BENEFITS VS. MILITARY RETIREMENT: KEY DIFFERENCES

 If you have worked for the federal government, you have the ability to receive retirement benefits and pay related to your civil service.
 Generally, military retirement is also classified as federal retirement, as long as your active service in the military was terminated under honorable conditions.
 You must also keep in mind that your military retirement must have occurred before separation from civilian services.

-Waiving Your Military Retired Pay
+Process for Waiving Military Retired Pay

 To get credit for FERS or Civil Service Retirement (CSRS), you’ll need to wave your military retired pay.It’s important to write the Retired Pay Operations Center about receiving credit and you need to do so at least 60 days before your planned retirement to avoid delays and hassles involving your compensation.Keep in mind that the OPM also suggests notifying the Retired Pay Operations Center of your request at least 90 days before retirement.
 The sooner you can sort this out, the better.You have two options for sending your waiver: